 How to visit Glacier Bay National Park by Plane

 This is the faster and more expensive way to go.
-It’s also a bit less complicated as there are more flight options and you don’t need to get between the airport and ferry terminal in Juneau, you’ll already be at the airport.
+It’s also less complicated as there are more flight options and you don’t need to get between the airport and ferry terminal in Juneau.
+You’ll already be at the airport.
 The first step is to fly to Juneau and the second step is to book a flight from Juneau to Gustavus.
-The flight from Gustavus to Juneau will be on a small plane, which is a fun addition to your adventure!
-Keep in mind that the flights on small planes in Alaska are subject to delays and cancellations based on weather, so it’s important to stay flexible and give yourself a good amount of time between flights in Juneau (especially on the way back).
+The flight between Juneau and Gustavus will be on a small plane, which is a fun addition to your adventure!
+Keep in mind that the flights on small planes in Alaska are subject to delays and cancellations based on weather.
+It’s important to stay flexible and give yourself a good amount of time between flights in Juneau (especially on the way back).
 Alaska Airlines does operate one flight a day on a jet between Gustavus and Juneau from early June through late August.

 When should I visit Glacier Bay National Park?